anytizer/config.cs/readme.md

 | Database Name   | Path           |            |                 |             |

 Each kind of configuration has its own set of fields.
-And are saved to corresponding .settings files.
+And they are saved to their corresponding .settings files.

 ## Encoding